 1. A good business idea: The cornerstone of starting a company

 Choosing a strong business idea is the basic framework for starting your own company.
-A good business idea is characterized by its uniqueness, added value and potential to meet the needs of a specific target group.
+A good business idea is characterised by its uniqueness, added value and potential to meet the needs of a specific target group.
 It should not only take into account current trends, but also identify long-term market gaps and offer solutions.
 Developing a solid business idea requires research, analysis and creativity to ensure it is viable and sustainable.

 2. Planning your business in detail